PensionMath

 The Rule of 85 with a minimum age of 55 is a middle-of-the-road threshold.
 Kansas KPERS uses Rule of 85 with a minimum age of 55 as well.
 Louisiana LASERS Tiers 1 and 2 use Rule of 80 with no minimum age, which is more generous.
 Montana MPERA uses Rule of 80 with a minimum age of 50.
 Wyoming's version is more conservative than Montana but more accessible than states that require age 60 or 62 for any unreduced benefit.

 Beyond the Rule of 85, WRS has two additional unreduced paths.
-Age 60 with 15 or more years of service covers members who don't quite hit the Rule of 85 threshold.
-A 60-year-old with 20 years qualifies (60 + 20 = 80, which misses Rule of 85), but the age-60/15-year path still provides an unreduced benefit.
+Age 60 with 4 or more years of vested service covers members who don't hit the Rule of 85 threshold.
+A 60-year-old with 20 years qualifies via this path even though 60 + 20 = 80 misses the Rule of 85.

 Age 65 with any vested service (at least 4 years) is the backstop.
 Any member who stays long enough to vest and works until 65 receives an unreduced benefit.
 This is relevant for career-changers who entered state service mid-career and won't accumulate the years needed for Rule of 85 or even the age-60 path.

-Wyoming allows early retirement starting at age 50 with at least 4 years of vested service, at a permanent 3% reduction per year before the earliest unreduced retirement age.
-The 3% rate is meaningful but not severe.
-It's lower than West Virginia's 5% and comparable to many private-sector early retirement provisions.
+Wyoming allows early retirement starting at age 50 with at least 4 years of vested service, at a permanent 5% reduction per year before the earliest unreduced retirement age.
+The 5% rate is on the higher end among state plans, comparable to West Virginia PERS and steeper than some neighboring states.

-A member who qualifies for unreduced retirement at 57 (Rule of 85) but wants to retire at 53 takes a 4-year early penalty: 4 x 3% = 12% permanent reduction.
-Retiring at 50 versus the Rule of 85 date of 57 costs 21% of the benefit permanently.
-The 3% rate makes the math relatively favorable for members who can afford to take a partial cut in exchange for additional years of retirement.
+A member who qualifies for unreduced retirement at 57 (Rule of 85) but wants to retire at 53 takes a 4-year early penalty: 4 x 5% = 20% permanent reduction.
+Retiring at 50 versus the Rule of 85 date of 57 costs 35% of the benefit permanently.
+The 5% rate makes early retirement a significant financial decision that deserves careful analysis.

 The break-even on early retirement depends on the size of the reduction and life expectancy.
-At a 12% reduction for 4 years early, the break-even point where total lifetime benefits equalize is typically around 20-22 years of retirement.
-A person who retires at 53 and lives to 75-77 roughly breaks even.
-Anyone who lives longer comes out ahead with the early retirement.
+At a 20% reduction for 4 years early, the break-even point where total lifetime benefits equalize is typically around 16-18 years of retirement.
+A person who retires at 53 and lives to 69-71 roughly breaks even.
+Anyone who lives longer comes out behind with the early retirement.

 Wyoming's fiscal position and why it matters